 If you’re talking to an Expresser, a frequent dilemma is this: “I know you value brainstorming and coming up with new ideas, but a decision has got to be made.”

 So put it like this: “I feel that I’m in a dilemma here.
 Your ideas are creative and good, yet we need to come to closure.
 How can we decide that it’s time to pick one option and go with it?”

 The Language of Thinkers

-“After we reviewed the language in Section D, we proceeded to Section E. We dealt with five issues, most of which we were able to resolve, however, I want to bring to your attention two sub-paragraphs in Section E having to do with ….”
+Thinkers talk in slow, precise, concrete terms.
+This is the language of the Thinker: “After we reviewed the language in Section D, we proceeded to Section E. We dealt with five issues, most of which we were able to resolve, however I want to bring to your attention two sub-paragraphs in Section E having to do with ….”

 Thinkers revel in details.
 All those details can be wearying, especially to people with different styles.
 But Thinkers need to explain their reasoning and logic carefully.
-As we’ll see, that style of communicating can be very appropriate when you’re dealing with tough, complex issues.
+As we’ll see in Section II, that style of communicating can be very appropriate when you’re dealing with tough, complex issues.
 But the Thinker’s style may not be as appropriate when a deadline looms, or when you’re trying to brainstorm.

 Like the Director, Thinkers are happy to focus on a task.
 But their approach to solving a problem is to slow down and understand every step along the way.
 The process is as important to them as getting results.
 They want to make sure they understand the first time, so they don’t make any mistakes.